How to Write a Corrective Action Plan

 4. Action Planning

 The final step is to implement the plan.
-This means making sure everyone knows what their role is in solving the problem.
+This also means making sure everyone knows what their role is in solving the problem.
 When implementing the plan, make sure to involve anyone affected by the problem.
 They may have valuable insights that can help you improve the system.

-There are software solutions to help with planning these actions, like a specific QHSE management platform with CAPA management modules.
+There are also software solutions to help with planning these actions, like a specific QHSE management platform with CAPA management modules.

 QHSE Management Platform for Your Corrective Action Plan